- Original investigation

 All authors declared no competing interests.

 Authors Contribution: study concept and design: CHC, JWL; acquisition of data: MSL; analysis and interpretation of data: CHC, YCC, JWL; drafting of the manuscript: YCC, JWL, CHC; critical revision of the manuscript for important intellectual content: YCC, MSL, LMC; statistical analysis: LCW; study supervision: JWL, LMC, MSL.
 All authors read and approved the final manuscript.

 Chia-Hsuin Chang, Yi-Cheng Chang contributed equally to this work.

 Electronic supplementary material

 Additional file 1: Table S1: ICD-9-CM codes and ATC codes used in this study.
-Table S2 Hazard ratios of diabetes incidence comparing users of individual angiotensin receptor blocker with losartan after excluding those followed for less than one year.
+Hazard ratios of diabetes incidence comparing users of individual angiotensin receptor blocker with losartan after excluding those followed for less than one year.
 Table S3 Hazard ratios of diabetes incidence comparing exclusive users of individual angiotensin receptor blocker with losartan.
 (DOCX 23 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.